Contact Lenses in Dartmouth and North Attleboro

 • Not every optometrist and ophthalmologist provides them.
 These lenses need special training.

-• Scleral lenses are four to five times as expensive as soft contact lenses.
-But they can be used for much longer.
+• Scleral lenses are more expensive than soft contact lenses, due to its high specificity of fit-but they can be used for much longer.

 • Scleral lenses often collect debris and need cleaning during the day.